flipperdevices/flipperzero-firmware/README.md

 Controls:
 * Left/Right: rotate ship in the two directions.
-* Ok, short press: fire bullets.
+* Ok, short press: Short burst bullets
-* Ok, long press: accelerate towards ship head.
+* Ok, long press: Auto-fire bullets
+* Up: accelerate
-* Down: decelerates.
+* Down: decelerates

 This is a screenshot, but the game looks a lot better in the device itself: